CarolMoore19/Patient-Experience/README.md

 # Patient-Experience
-PX survey for student project.
+PX survey for student project in Health Informatics at George Mason University.
 Programs will not run because programs that create synthetic data are missing.